The twisted mean square and critical zeros of Dirichlet $L$-functions: Introduction

 Here $P_i$ and $P$ are real polynomials that satisfy some minor conditions.
-This coefficients can be saw as two parts, while the first one is due to Conrey's mollifier and the second is motivated by Feng's mollifier.
-Let us see it in detail.
-In Feng's mollifier, an additional part of coefficients
+This coefficient can be seen as two parts, the first one is due to Conrey's mollifier and the second one is motivated by Feng's mollifier.
+Different to Feng's mollifier, an interesting mollifier of two pieces

-is injected.
-This additional part works mainly because its non-smoothness that can not be approximated well by polynomials.
-Unfortunately, the non-smoothness also excludes Feng's coefficients from the special form of $a(n)$ in \cite{Con-More}.
-Thus the length of mollifier for this part is limited to $\theta<1/2$ in \cite{Feng}.
-One may note that

-works as well as the one in \eqref{+1.18}.
-When consider this sum on only one prime variable, we note that terms with large primes do not work much since they can be approximated by $P(\log n/\log y)$ well.
-That is to say, additional contribution of Feng's coefficients actually comes from small primes.
-Meanwhile, when controlling error terms with this coefficients, we observe that the obstacle also comes from large primes.
-Thus we kick out these large primes by restricting the sum in \eqref{+1.19} to small primes less than $y^{3/4}$.
-Then, due to (B) of Theorem \ref{thm1} we pull the mollifier back to the length of $\theta<4/7$ and obtain these new lower bounds for $\kappa(\chi)$ and $\kappa^*(\chi)$. \begin{Notation} In the following, $\chi$ always denotes a primitive Dirichlet character with $q$ its modular.
-As usual, we also use $\epsilon$ to denote an arbitrarily small positive constant that may vary from line to line. \end{Notation}